 For reference, a 6 oz piece of salmon contains around 3 grams of EPA/DHA.

 Those who do not consume fish are likely above average candidates for omega-3 supplementation, speak to your healthcare provider to determine if its right for you.

 Vitamin E is a potent fat soluble antioxidant found in rich supply in various types of nuts, seeds, fish, avocado and other fruits/veggies.

 These are foods that should be playing a big role for anyone living with NAFLD wanting to improve their health.

-The ESPEN practice guidelines for liver disease suggest that 800 IU of Vitamin E supplements be prescribed to individuals living with NASH, which is a more severe and progressive form of NAFLD.
+The ESPEN practice guidelines for liver disease suggest that 800 IU of Vitamin E supplements be prescribed to individuals living with NASH (depending on their diabetes status), which is a more severe and progressive form of NAFLD.

 The vast majority of high quality human studies done on Vitamin E are done on people living with NASH.

 Interestingly enough, there is good evidence to suggest that people who get enough Vitamin E from their diet have a lower risk of ever getting NAFLD.

 This is where the quality and consistency of scientific evidence starts to go down a bit compared to the supplements mentioned above.